Please click on the link below for a simple summary of instructions on:

 Print this pdf at around 90% to get it to fit onto one 8.5 x 11″ page:

 Note: The four Division Leaders fill this in when they make the calls to schedule adorers.
-When calling they can and if adorers are lacking, they should ask the adorers if they would be willing to take more than one hour.
+When calling, they can (and if adorers are lacking they should) ask the adorers if they would be willing to take more than one hour.
 The Division Leaders and the Head Coordinator should meet together again once their initial call backs are made.
 At that time, if they have not already done so, they may call adorers who did not specify a time division on the Invitation.

 Once the Hourly Captains select their hour and receive their training (page 2/3, 7/8), they are free to leave the first organizational meeting early.

 3.)
-Information for Hourly Captains to provide to each of their adorers before the adoration starts.
+Information for Hourly Captains to provide to each of their adorers before the adoration starts:

+This is the information noted as “Information Dissemination” on page 5 of the organizational meeting folder.
 This will be customized by the head coordinator and division leaders once the schedule, start-up date and other details have been established.

 Please let us know if you would like to editable document in Word format emailed.